arcta/server-setup/README.md

 #### Objectives:

-R&D workstation/server for collaborative agile development (network access) + web-presentations and demo-apps (public).
+R&D workstation/server for collaborative agile development (internal access) + web-presentations and demo-apps (local network or GCP deployment).

+This arrangement was designed to serve a small R&D team of software developers in data science with IoT stack;
+considering few physical nodes (which are our actual workstations + some commodity machines) with Ubuntu Linux operating system.
+VMs and containers are not our immediate concern, as the image is usually a part of our product, not the part of our toolbox.
+However, to support our laptops, and rising necessity for quick scallable roll-out of some projects into a cloud, now adding docker and google-cloud-sdk.
+GCP seems to be the best fit for our projects as it has all the components for data-heavy, machine-learning-enabled applications, as well as ad-hock data analysis.

 #### Stack: